Joliciel/GlobalEmbedObject-Template/README.md

 as well its Class Properties.

 When we add these class instances, there is one thing important to know and understand.
-If we are compiling the program without doing anything else a compiler will post an unresolved or exception error.
+If we are compiling the program without doing anything else the compiler will post an unresolved or exception error.
 The cause of this, the compiler needs to know what to do, is it gone be in an exe or a dll.
 Therefore, we need to set the compiler  LINK and DLL symbols' directives in the Project Options Compiler Tab manually.
 This setting is shown in the Project sub menu.
 For many Clarion ABC classes the LINK compiler symbols directives is _ABCLinkMode_ and for the DLL is _ABCDllMode_.